Greek PM appeals for restraint during uprising anniversary

 “I honestly believe that the overwhelming majority of society is having trouble following the big debate occurring about this year’s celebration in pandemic conditions,” Mitsotakis said.
 “The decision to not have mass events and a march is being imposed purely for reasons of protecting public health.”

 On Sunday, Greece recorded its largest coronavirus death toll in a single day: 71.
-The country of 11 million people now has over 74,000 confirmed cases and more than 1,100 deaths, while its intensive care units are at 78% capacity.
+The country of 11 million people now has more than 76,000 confirmed cases and more than 1,100 deaths, while its intensive care units are at 78% capacity.
 The country is under lockdown until Nov.
 30.

 The main opposition Syriza party described Mitsotakis’ statement as “a crescendo of hypocrisy” and accused him of suspending the Greek Constitution by banning gatherings nationwide.